yoshida-lab/XenonPy/docs/source/tutorial/6-transfer-learning.rst

 Transfer learning
 =================

-There are variety of methodologies for transfer learning such as **fine tuning** and **frozen feature extraction**.
+There are variety of methodologies for transfer learning, such as **fine tuning** and **frozen feature extraction**.
-In this tutorial, we will demonstrate how to do a **frozen feature extraction** transfer learning by using XenonPy.
+In this tutorial, we will demonstrate how to do a **frozen feature extraction** by using XenonPy.

-This tutorial will use **Refractive Index** data which collected from `Polymer Genome <https://www.polymergenome.org>`_.
+This tutorial will use **Refractive Index** data collected from `Polymer Genome <https://www.polymergenome.org>`_.
-Due to permissions of Polymer Genome, we can't provide these data together with our package.
-If you wan to rerun this notbook locally, you must collect these data yourself.
+Due to data sharing policy of Polymer Genome, we are not providing these data in our package.
+If you want to rerun this notebook locally, please collect these data yourself.

 -----------------